- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 Montreal International Jazz Festival (June to July)

-The Montreal International Jazz Festival holds the Guinness World Record as the world’s largest jazz festival.
-Music lovers are spoiled for choice, with 3,000 jazz artists spread out over 650 concerts and at more than 20 venues.
+The Montreal International Jazz Festival is one of the world’s largest jazz festivals.
+Music lovers are spoilt for choice, with around 3,000 jazz artists and hundreds of concerts.
 Many of these concerts are free outdoor performances, making the beautiful music accessible to everyone.
-The festival is 10 days long and many roads in downtown Montreal are closed to traffic for the duration.
+Fans can also view these concerts online.

 National Hockey League (September)

 Ice hockey is a huge part of Canadian culture and Montreal is no exception.
-The National Hockey League is a big event in the Quebec sporting world and millions of people tune into the games on television or go watch them live at the various arenas around the province.
-Expats should get involved as much as they can and perhaps even go watch a game or two to really experience Canada’s favourite sport.
+The National Hockey League is a big event in the Quebec sporting world and millions of people tune in to the games on television or go watch them live at the various arenas around the province.
+To really experience Canada’s favourite sport, expats are encouraged to get involved as much as they can and perhaps go watch a game or two.

 Montreal Festival of Nouveau Cinema (October)